MoIzadloo/Dead-Gear/README.md

 >2- with left and right key you can turn your vehicle to left or right \
 >3- with space key you can use special vehicles(police,race,military) special abilities\
 >4- police car : cars will spawn with lower speeds\
->5- race car : you can freeze the game for one second and cahnge speed or Direction\
+>5- race car : you can freeze the game for one second and change your speed or direction\
->6- tank : you can shoot rockets and destroy cars also you will achieve high score \
+>6- tank : you can shoot rockets and destroy cars also you will achieve high scores \
 >7- if you achieve 3000 score you will be won

  ### Contact us